Rock Music Imagination

 America's Favorite Bestselling Books across the past 100 years are discussed in this new book published on Saturday, December 15, 2018.

 The uses of science fiction in rock music are explored in this book.

 Native Sons to King's Men: The Literary Landscape of the 1940s considers American culture in the 1940s and the key authors who contributed to the literary imagination of the period.

 This book emphasizes the relevance of John Steinbeck's fiction and non-fiction for giving voice to the people in our contemporary society.

 Beyond Gatsby is a cultural history of America through American authors of the 1920s.

 The international readers and lecture audiences of Mark Twain are examined in this book published in September 2014,

-A collection of essays on the intersection of modernist film and literature will be published in March 2013.
+This collection of essays on the intersection of modernist film and literature is available in libraries worldwide.

 Through several sources including statistics, literary biography, newspapers, memoirs, diaries, letters, and interviews this book examines a historical time and an emerging national consciousness that defined the American identity before and after the Civil War.
 American voices present their views, tastes, emotional reactions and identifications, and deep attachment for Dickens’s characters, stories, themes, and sensibilities as well as for the author himself.
 Available in more than 200 U.S. and Canada university and college library collections.